Искусство

 Contraindications

-Nerobeev's School — a living microsurgery tradition.
 Professor A.I.
-Nerobeev was a pioneer of facial microsurgery in Russia; the clinic's surgeons are his direct students who practiced at the Clinic of Reconstructive Surgery of the Face and Neck at TsNIIS i ChLKh.
+Nerobeev was one of the pioneers of facial microsurgery in Russia.
+The clinic’s surgeons are his direct students and practiced at the Clinic of Reconstructive Surgery of the Face and Neck at the Central Research Institute of Dentistry and Maxillofacial Surgery.

-Infrastructure for complex operations.
-5 operating rooms, 12 inpatient rooms, equipment at the level of leading federal centers — everything needed for 6–12 hour procedures with full anesthetic support.
+The clinic has 5 operating rooms, 12 inpatient rooms, and equipment at the level of leading federal medical centers.
+It has everything required for operations lasting 6–12 hours with full anesthesiology support.

 Frequently Asked Questions

-In most cases — yes.
-Revascularized flaps have an advantage over local plasty in irradiated tissues: they bring their own blood supply, independent of surrounding tissue condition.
+In most cases, yes.
+Revascularized flaps have an advantage over local tissue plastic surgery precisely in irradiated tissues: they bring their own blood supply and do not depend on the condition of the surrounding tissues.

 BEFORE & AFTER